etscrivner/yank-line/README.md

 yank-line
 =========

-Emacs extension that allows a user to yank a specific line
+Emacs extension that allows a user to yank or copy a specific line by line number.

 # Installation